 The approved utility allowance schedule is given to families along with their voucher.
-The utility allowance is based on the actual unit size selected.
+The utility allowance for a family shall be the lower of: 1) The utility allowance amount for the family unit size; or 2) the utility allowance amount for the unit size of the unit rented by the family.